 Nones were all once children who wondered at the meaning of the world around them.
-Somehow wonder was lost or discouraged, perhaps by schools that failed to provide space for wonder or gave responses to their questions about themselves and the world about them that were not compatible with either faith or reason.
+Somehow wonder was lost or discouraged, perhaps by schools that failed to provide space for wonder or gave responses to their questions about themselves and the world about them that was not compatible with either faith or reason.

 Our culture is full of many things that can stifle wonder.
 Our senses are easily overwhelmed by the ubiquitous smartphone and other technology, busyness, anxiety, stress, questions about the future.
 We can become numbed by routine – even by routine in school.
-We can become discouraged by current events and a loose hope.
+We can become discouraged by current events and lose hope.